oprypin/crsfml/gitbook/system-thread.md

 thread.wait()
 ```

-The `wait` function is also implicitly called by the destructor of [Thread]({{book.api}}/Thread.html), so that a thread cannot remain alive (and out of control) after its owner [Thread]({{book.api}}/Thread.html) instance is destroyed.
+The `wait` method is also implicitly called by the destructor of [Thread]({{book.api}}/Thread.html), so that a thread cannot remain alive (and out of control) after its owner [Thread]({{book.api}}/Thread.html) instance is destroyed.
 Keep this in mind when you manage your threads (see the last section of this tutorial).

 ## Pausing threads

-There's no function in [Thread]({{book.api}}/Thread.html) that allows another thread to pause it, the only way to pause a thread is to do it from the code that it runs.
+There's no method in [Thread]({{book.api}}/Thread.html) that allows another thread to pause it, the only way to pause a thread is to do it from the code that it runs.
 In other words, you can only pause the current thread.
 To do so, you can call the `SF.sleep` function, as demonstrated in the first example.

 `SF.sleep` has one argument, which is the time to sleep.
 This duration can be given with any unit/precision, as seen in the [time tutorial](system-time.md "Time tutorial").
 Note that you can make any thread sleep with this function, even the main one.